- Position: Lecturer (Teaching & Scholarship)

 - Member of the LUBS Strategy Student Education work-stream group

-- Member of the UKAT Taught Postgraduate Student Special Interest Group (and invited speaker for Feb 2021 meeting)
+- Member of the UKAT Taught Postgraduate Student Special Interest Group (invited speaker, Feb 2021)

 Previous Roles & Responsibilities: